-There are three possible responses to a request:
+There are five possible and pemissible responses to a request:

-- 1. Provide the records; - 2.
-Obtain seven additional days to respond; or, - 3.
-Claim an exemption to all or a portion of the request.
+- 1. Provide the records within five working days; - 2.
+Obtain seven additional days to respond; r, - 3.
+Claim one or more specific exemptions from all or a portion of the request. - 4.
+Say that the records do not exist. - 5.
+Say that the records are kept by another public body and give the contact information for that body or its FOIA officer.

 The initial response must be made within five business days of the receipt of the request, pursuant to § 2.2-3704, regardless of which response is used.
-If the custodian fails to respond within the times required, § 2.2-3704 considers that to be a denial of the request and makes it a violation of the act.
+If the custodi- an fails to respond within the times required, § 2.2-3704 considers that to be a denial of the request and makes it a violation of the act.
 In counting the five days, if you receive the request on a Monday, day one is Tuesday and then the five days would expire the next Monday.

-NOTE: a clerk of court must make non-confidential court records available to the public upon request no later than 30 days after the request.
+NOTE: the extent to which FOIA applies to courts is unclear, but a clerk of court must make non-confidential court records available to the public upon request no later than 30 days after the request.
 The clerk may charge a fee for the actual cost of producing the records. §16.1-69.54:1.

-Notably, the custodian is not required to create records if they do not exist. § 2.2-3704(D).
-For example, if a request is for a list of trash collectors who do business in a locality, and the locality does not have such information, there is no requirement to create that list.
+Notably, the public body is not required to create records if they do not exist or to compile information into a new record. § 2.2-3704(D).
+However, simple extraction of information from an electronic database into a separate document or file is not considered to be the creation of a new record.
 Subsection D does encourage public bodies to abstract or summarize information in a manner agreed to with the requester.

 1. Provide the records.
 The first response, providing the records, is straightforward.
 The custodian simply makes them available.
-If the individual asks to receive copies, the copies need to be made within the five days, if possible, or at such time the custodian and requester agree.
+If the individual asks to receive copies, the copies need to be made within the five days, if possible, or at such later time the custodian and requester agree.

 2. Obtain seven additional days to respond.
 Similarly, if it is "not practically possible to provide the ... records or to determine whether they are available," § 2.2-3704(B)(4), within the five days, the custodian may send a written response to the person explaining the conditions that make the response impractical.
 Upon compliance with this requirement, the custodian will have an additional seven business days to respond.
 The added seven days does not begin until the end of the fifth day of the initial period.
 For example, if the custodian sends a letter on the second day after receipt of the request, he or she will still have a total of 12 workdays to respond.